jon-harper/E34M1/docs/compat/index.md

 ### Bottom Horns

+Files for these parts can be found in the [Bottom Horns Modules](../modules/bottom.md) page.

 | Duct Type             | Standard Hotends | Volcano/UHF Hotends  |
 |-----------------------|:----------------:|:--------------------:|
 | Dual Horns            | :white_check_mark: | *See note*         |